nmileva/starfm4py/README.md

 ```

 ## Usage
+STARFM was initially developed to blend Landsat and MODIS images.
+The current implementation is not sensor specific and can be used for other sensor pairs such as Sentinel-2 and Sentinel-3 (OLCI).
 Certain degree of similarity between the images is needed before they can be blended.
 The most common harmonization steps are:
 + **atmospheric correction**; in case a surface reflectance product is not already available, the atmospheric correction will be the first step to be performed; the algorithm to be used depends on the satellite sensor; popular atmospheric correction models for Sentinel-2 and Sentinel-3 (OLCI) are iCor, Sen2Cor, SMAC, etc.
 + **cloud masking**; cloud pixels should be excluded;
 + **re-projection**; all images should be in the same cartographic coordinate system (e.g. WGS84 UTM 30N)
 + **resampling** to same pixel size, that is usually the pixel size of the fine resolution image;
 + **co-registration** of the images; the images should not only have the exact same extent but they should also match on (sub-)pixel level; useful tools for co-registration are AROSICS (https://pypi.org/project/arosics/), GeFolki (https://w3.onera.fr/medusa/gefolki), etc.
-+ **bandpass adjustment**; not mandatory, often handled by the fusion algorithm itself;
++ **bandpass adjustment** (not mandatory)
 + **BRDF normalization** (not mandatory)